 Terrific analysis - you are on the road to a brand new you!

 The grill marks are planned EXACTLY in advance.
-I put 2 wood skewers into the steak at that angle to the steak so no one screws up the lines.
-When you put the correct side of the steak down you match the skewers to the grill grates.
+I put two wooden skewers into the steak at that angle to the steak so no one screws up the lines.
+Then, when you put the correct side of the steak down, you match the skewers to the grill grates.

-I only shoot the FIRST side of the steak that is cooked.
-Even though they get the exact same number of minutes on the grill.
+I only shoot the FIRST side of the cooked steak even though they get the exact same number of minutes on the grill.

 I buy the meat knowing what side I am going to cook.
-I buy the 2nd, 3rd steak maybe the 4th steak from a short loin to get this steak.
+So I buy the 2nd, 3rd steak, and maybe the 4th steak from a short loin to get this steak.

 I don't want any other steak from a strip short loin.
-To early in the loin and the steak is not a great shape.
-By the 4th, 5th steak it starts to look like a quasi Rib Eye steak.
+Too early in the loin, and the steak could be a better shape.
+By the 4th and 5th steak, it looks like a quasi Rib Eye steak.

-Yes it is that precise with meat for me.
-I know every steak cut by it's place/position in the primal piece and the specifics to go with the cut.
-I am considered a meat specialist, maybe in my own mid, but it shows when I shoot meat.
+Yes, it is that precise with meat for me.
+I know every steak cut by its place/position in the primal piece and the specifics to go with the cut.
+I am considered a meat specialist, maybe in my mind, but it shows when I shoot meat.

 Back to the Photo

-Everything you mention about the shot is in accordance with the idea of layering.
+Everything you mention about the shot is by the idea of layering.

-2 boards, slightly different in color, the knife handle is subtle and ordinary [cheap riveted handle}, the thyme in the corner is for a spot of color that is fresh appetizing.
+Two boards, slightly different in color, the knife handle is subtle and ordinary [cheap riveted handle}, and the thyme in the corner is for a spot of color that is fresh and appetizing.

-The shot is well thought out in a way but for me not so much thinking, will it work, as knowing what will work easily by practice.
+The shot is well thought out, but for me, not so much thinking it will work as knowing what will work easily by practice.
 The unusual choice in the shot is the board of a different color and hue, more grey.
 That was the one experiment here.

-It would be a little more normal with a brown board as the bottom board.
+It would be a little more regular with a brown board as the bottom board.

-2 things to consider.
-The steak is essentially "plated " on this board but that doesn't diminish it's appetite appeal from your discussion of it.
+Two things to consider.
+The steak is essentially "plated " on this board, but that doesn't diminish its appetite appeal from your discussion of it.
 The other is Design Theory-the number of objects and the directions they point.

-The more subtle reason it works is that there are 5 elements in the shot:steak, knife, tomatoes, onions and the herb.
+The more subtle reason it works is that the shot has five elements: steak, knife, tomatoes, onions and the herb.

 Odd numbers work better in design.

-Even deeper on that idea is - one knife, 3 tomatoes, 5 onion slices, 5 steak slices, one herb bunch.
+Even deeper on that idea is - one knife, three tomatoes, five onion slices, five steak slices, and one herb bunch.
 The boards don't register as anything but one color when you look at it.
-That is why there is no napkin in the shot, it would have disrupted the formula of 5 and it would be to much color.
+That is why there is no napkin in the shot; it would have disrupted the formula of 5 and would be too much color.

 As to the question of the light

 This goes back to the STORY.
-I am trying to tell a story, and the light is integral to the story.
-The story is in this realm.
+I am trying to tell a story, and the light is integral.
+So the story is in this realm.

 The grilled steak is my assignment.
 I give it a point of view.
-Modern and approachable to today's consumer and it's easy to make this dish.
+So modern and approachable to today's consumer, and it's easy to make this dish.

 Slightly masculine, yes, but only slightly.
 A bigger steakhouse handle knife would move it that way.

-The steak is absolutely perfectly cooked and not to rare.
+The steak is absolutely perfectly cooked and not too rare.
 Redder meat appeals to a more male crowd.

-The tomatoes and herb speak to a light touch.
-The shot is friendly, engaging and easy to absorb quickly.
+The tomatoes and herbs speak to a light touch.
+The shot is friendly, engaging, and easy to absorb quickly.

 The call to action is the cut, soft, draping meat.
 The slice that breaks up the knife is the central focus.

-I really do tell myself a story in how I approach the art of shooting food.
-Time of day is evident, the relaxed plating of food means the moment is a comfortable moment.
+I really do tell myself a story about how I approach the art of shooting food.
+The time of day is evident; the relaxed food plating means the moment is comfortable.

-It sounds a bit BS and corny but it is truly the way I work.
+It sounds a bit BS and corny, but it is genuinely how I work.
 There is a subtle story to pretty much everything I shoot.